 Shops and Food in Llansteffan

 You will find a few small shops and pubs to keep you going in Llansteffan.
 The Village Stores stocks some of the essentials and houses the local post office.
 By the beach car park you will discover The Beach Shop & Tea Room.
 At the foot of the drive of Hill House are The Castle Hotel and The Sticks Hotel, which both serve good food and offer takeaway options.
-There are also a number of pubs and restaurants a short drive away which offer extra variety including a Thai restaurant.
+There are also a number of pubs and restaurants a short drive away in Carmarthen which offer variety.

 A Short Distance from Hill House